wechaty/docusaurus/_posts/2017-01-01-getting-started-wechaty.md

 Wechaty is super easy to use, especially when you are using Docker.

 In this video, @lijiarui will show you how to getting started with Wechaty through a 20 minutes live coding tutorial.
 (Event Node.js Party #18, Beijing)

+Learn more about how to use Wechaty: https://github.com/wechaty/wechaty/wiki/GettingStarted

 <!--more-->